ZSendokame/Scalable/README.md

 # ScalableWriter
-SV (*ScalableWriter*) is a small library which can generate SVG code.
+*ScalableWriter* is a small library which can generate SVG code.

 # Install
 ```